 Registration of a patent involves a lot of technicalities which is why it is suggested that a Patent attorney/expert should be hired for the same.

 Before patenting your invention, you should have an idea of the Cost involved.
 There are two elements of Cost:

-- Professional charges (For patent professional, patents agent/attorney)
+- Professional charges (For patent professional, patent agent/attorney)

 An approximate cost of Rs.55, 000 to Rs.1.5 lacks is incurred.
-(Assuming you hired a patents professional).
+(Assuming you hired a patent professional).
 The cost may also vary according to the number of objections raised.